 Increases in our catalog circulation are driven by our evaluation of the response rate to each individual catalog.
 Based upon that evaluation, we adjust the frequency and circulation of our catalog portfolio as needed.
-In addition, we evaluate the buying pattern of our direct-to-consumer customers to determine which customers who respond to our catalog mailings.
+In addition, we evaluate the buying pattern of our direct-to-consumer customers to determine which customers respond to our catalog mailings.
 We also utilize the services of list rental companies to identify potential customers that will receive future catalogs.

-We plan on increasing our spending on investments in web marketing for Urban Outfitters, Anthropologie and Free People in fiscal 2011.
-These increases will be based on our ongoing daily evaluation of the customer's response rate to our marketing investments.
+We believe that our web sites increase the reputation and recognition of our brands with our target customers and help support the strength of our stores' operations.
+We plan on increasing our spending on investments in web marketing during fiscal 2012 for all of our brands.
+These increases will be based on our daily evaluation of the customer's response rate to our marketing investments.

-Direct-to-consumer sales for all brands combined were approximately 16.7% of consolidated net sales for fiscal 2010.
+Direct-to-consumer sales for all brands combined were approximately 19.1% of consolidated net sales for fiscal 2011.